Simeon Bamford

 I've worked from machine learning and computational neuroscience, through neuromorphic sensors and processors, to prosthetic systems and wet biology.

 As an entrepreneur and technologist, I've been involved in the commercialisation of neuromorphic vision sensors, also known as event cameras or dynamic vision sensors.
 This has taken me into dozens of commercial R&D departments and I've developed an unparalleled insight into the current attempts of many major companies to adopt neuromorphic technology.
+I've been mixing 3D geometrical algorithms and deep learning models to achieve perception from event cameras.

 I've also worked on cloud deployment (AWS) of deep learning models for natural language processing; I've learnt Tensorflow, Lambda serverless compute and Gremlin graph database.
 This high-level focus on practical applications of neural networks has complemented my understanding of their low-level properties.